- Chart

 Core Business Areas

-- Jumia Food: An online food delivery service that partners with local restaurants to deliver meals to customers.
+- Jumia Food: This segment focuses on food delivery services, partnering with restaurants to deliver meals to customers.
+It operates in several African cities.

 Leadership and Structure